 The primary reference textbook for the course content is Boron & Boulpaep Concise Medical Physiology (published 2021, ISBN: 9780323655309).
-This textbook is available for purchase as an eTextbook to rent (\$20) or purchase (\$52) or as a paperback to purchase (\$81) (e.g.: purchase and rental option link).
-There is also a full (not "concise") version of this textbook (Boron & Boulpaep Medical Physiology) that contains the same information along with much more advanced material.
+This textbook is available as an eTextbook to rent (\$21) or purchase (\$62) or as a paperback to purchase (\$58) (e.g.: purchase and rental option link

+Links to an external site.).
+There is also a full (not "concise") version of this textbook (Boron & Boulpaep Medical Physiology) that contains the same information along with more advanced material.
 This full version is also suitable as a primary reference.